|

 4.

-We show all late roman bronze coinage which we can denominate official or regular.
+We show the bronze coinage of the late Roman Empire which we can denominate official or regular.

-ostrogoths and vandals emissions, etc, haven’t been considered in this book.
+ostrogoths and vandals emissions, haven’t been considered in this Identification Guide.

 The names of the coins (follis, centenionalis, maiorina and